Zakhag44/ai-case-study/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
-> Per companiesmarketcap.com, as of December 2023 Microsoft has a market cap of $2.770 Trillion.
+  - > Per companiesmarketcap.com, as of December 2023 Microsoft has a market cap of $2.770 Trillion.
 This makes Microsoft the world's second most valuable company by market cap according to our data.

-Here is a simple footnote[^1].
-With some additional text after it.

-[^1]: My reference.